Dr Andrea Thoma

 As a member of LAND2 I am involved in contributing to this research network of artists/lecturers and research students with an interest in landscape/place-oriented art practice.

 Over the past two decades I have exhibited widely in the UK, Europe and the United States.
-Exhibitions include 'Textures of Place I and II' at Inselgalerie Berlin (2019) and at Galeria Strefa Erasmusa, Lodz (2017), 'In the Open' at SIA Gallery Sheffield (2017), 'Endlosschleife 2041' at Wuerttembergischer Kunstverein Stuttgart (2014), 'Thought Dwellings: In Situ' at Lifton Place, Leeds (2013), 'Curious' at West Norwood Cemetery, London (2013), 'Dialogue in Place: Volume II' at Form and Content Gallery Minneapolis (2012), Group Exhibition project 'European Identities intercultural dialogue of women artists in Europe', various exhibition venues in Germany, Italy and Spain (2010-11).
+Exhibitions include ‘What comes after’ at 601Artspace NY (2021), 'Textures of Place I and II' at Inselgalerie Berlin (2019) and at Galeria Strefa Erasmusa, Lodz (2017), 'In the Open' at SIA Gallery Sheffield (2017), 'Endlosschleife 2041' at Wuerttembergischer Kunstverein Stuttgart (2014), 'Thought Dwellings: In Situ' at Lifton Place, Leeds (2013), 'Curious' at West Norwood Cemetery, London (2013), 'Dialogue in Place: Volume II' at Form and Content Gallery Minneapolis (2012), Group Exhibition project 'European Identities intercultural dialogue of women artists in Europe', various exhibition venues in Germany, Italy and Spain (2010-11).
 'Provenienzen des Lichts' at Inselgalerie Berlin (2007), 'So near so far/ So nahe so fern' at APT Gallery London (2008) and the Kunstverein Ebersberg, Germany (2007), 'Land2 beyond landscape?' at the RWA in Bristol (2005), 'That which is near/ Das was nahe ist' at the Representation of Baden-Württemberg at the EU in Bruxelles and at Only Atelier, Vienna (2004) and 'Skylight Stillnight' at Jack Olson Gallery, Northern Illinois University (2004).

 - Lecturer Art and Design